gboeer/gboeer.github.io/index.md

 ### Galactica introducing itself

-I wondered how self-aware Galactica could be, so I tried different prompts to see if it could create a description of its own capabilities.
+I wondered how self-aware Galactica may be, so I tried different prompts to see if it could create a description of its own capabilities.
 By using the same parameters for all tries, the results depend on the input text alone and they can change drastically as a result.
 See for youself:

 | ⤷ _Input_  | ⤶ _Output_  |
 | --- | --- |